 That night in Palatka was, of course, just the beginning.
 Before long, the rough edges of Billy’s earliest sermons were burnished through prayer and practice, and he grew from a tyro into a masterful preacher.
 The seeds of his phenomenal work for Christ were clearly evident in his early years.
 His love of reading and his willingness to think about challenging issues, always in a biblical framework, would find new direction when he finally matriculated at Wheaton.
 And his understanding that powerful preaching could help lead even an ordinary North Carolina farm boy to make a decision for Christ would yield copious fruit in decades of evangelism around the world.

-Lauren F. Winner is associate professor of Christian spirituality at Duke Divinity School and author most recently of Wearing God.
+Lauren F. Winner is assistant professor of Christian spirituality at Duke Divinity School and author most recently of Still: Notes on a Mid-Faith Crisis.

 Billy Graham had a life-long influence on me as a person and as a pastor.
 It began in my childhood with my grandmother.
 My grandmother told me, “I pray for two people every day.
 I pray for Billy Graham, and I pray for you.”